-- (ii) The actions that will be taken against employees or agents for violations of this policy.
-Such actions for employees may include, but are not limited to, removal from the contract, reduction in benefits, or termination of employment; and - (2) Take appropriate action, up to and including termination, against employees, agents, or subcontractors that violate the policy in paragraph (b) of this clause. - (d) Notification.
-(1) The Contractor shall inform the Contracting Officer and the agency Inspector General immediately of- - (i) Any credible information it receives from any source (including host country law enforcement) that alleges a Contractor employee, subcontractor, subcontractor employee, or their agent has engaged in conduct that violates the policy in paragraph (b) of this clause (see also 18 U.S.C.
-1351, Fraud in Foreign Labor Contracting, and 52.203-13(b)(3)(i)(A), if that clause is included in the solicitation or contract, which requires disclosure to the agency Office of the Inspector General when the Contractor has credible evidence of fraud); and - (ii) Any actions taken against a Contractor employee, subcontractor, subcontractor employee, or their agent pursuant to this clause. - (2) If the allegation may be associated with more than one contract, the Contractor shall inform the contracting officer for the contract with the highest dollar value. - (e) Remedies.
-In addition to other remedies available to the Government, the Contractor's failure to comply with the requirements of paragraphs (c), (d), (g), (h), or (i) of this clause may result in- - (1) Requiring the Contractor to remove a Contractor employee or employees from the performance of the contract; - (2) Requiring the Contractor to terminate a subcontract; - (3) Suspension of contract payments until the Contractor has taken appropriate remedial action; - (4) Loss of award fee, consistent with the award fee plan, for the performance period in which the Government determined Contractor non-compliance; - (5) Declining to exercise available options under the contract; - (6) Termination of the contract for default or cause, in accordance with the termination clause of this contract; or - (7) Suspension or debarment.
+- (2) Procure commercial sex acts during the period of performance of the contract; or - (3) Use forced labor in the performance of the contract. - (c) Contractor requirements.
+The Contractor shall- - (1) Notify its employees of- - (i) The United States Government's zero tolerance policy described in paragraph (b) of this clause; and - (ii) The actions that will be taken against employees for violations of this policy.
+Such actions may include, but are not limited to, removal from the contract, reduction in benefits, or termination of employment; and - (2) Take appropriate action, up to and including termination, against employees or subcontractors that violate the policy in paragraph (b) of this clause. - (d) Notification.
+The Contractor shall inform the Contracting Officer immediately of- - (1) Any information it receives from any source (including host country law enforcement) that alleges a Contractor employee, subcontractor, or subcontractor employee has engaged in conduct that violates this policy; and - (2) Any actions taken against Contractor employees, subcontractors, or subcontractor employees pursuant to this clause. - (e) Remedies.
+In addition to other remedies available to the Government, the Contractor's failure to comply with the requirements of paragraphs (c), (d), or (f) of this clause may result in- - (1) Requiring the Contractor to remove a Contractor employee or employees from the performance of the contract; - (2) Requiring the Contractor to terminate a subcontract; - Suspension of contract payments; - (4) Loss of award fee, consistent with the award fee plan, for the performance period in which the Government determined Contractor noncompliance; - (5) Termination of the contract for default or cause, in accordance with the termination clause of this contract; or